stellar/django-polaris/docs/tutorials/index.rst

 You can now run the anchor server, although it doesn't yet have the functionality to complete a SEP-24 deposit or withdraw.
 ::

-    python manage.py runserver
+    python app/manage.py runserver

 Use the SDF's SEP-24 `demo client`_ to connect to your anchor service.
-You'll see that the client connects to the anchor service and attempts to checks the server's TOML file.
+You'll see that it successfully makes a deposit request and opens the anchor's interactive URL, but the client become stuck in polling loop after you complete the interactive web page.
+This is because we haven't implemented our banking rails with Polaris.

 Implement integrations
 ----------------------